lowlah/Trivia-API-Project/README.md

-# Trivia App API Development and Documentation Final Project
+# Trivia App API Development and Documentation

 This  project is a project for Udacity's full stack nanodegree program.It tests my skills on API Development and Documentation.
 I have been able to apply the skills  to structure and implement  API endpoints,testing the endpoints using unittest while also maintaining  API development best practices.